What a unique island! Between nature and architecture, there’s no time to get bored.

 For more “hidden” places, see our list of off-the-beaten-track attractions.

-- Boutique-Hotel Cala Lanzarote – see prices, pictures and availability
+Our favorite: Hotel Cala Lanzarote – See prices, photos and availability

 8. Jameos del Agua: lava, pool and crabs